loveencounterflow/intertext-lexer/README.md

 * **[–]** provide collection of standard lexers for recurring tasks, including an abstracted version of MarkDown star lexer
-* **[–]** clarify whether to use 'lexeme ID' or 'token ID'; whould really be the former because a lexeme is the description ('class' or 'type' if you will) of its instances (the tokens); tokens with the same `tid` may repeat while there can only be at most one lexeme with a given `tid` in a given namespace / mode
+* **[–]** clarify whether to use 'lexeme ID' or 'token ID'; whould really be the former because a lexeme is the description ('class' or 'type' if you will) of its instances (the tokens); tokens with the same `lxid` may repeat while there can only be at most one lexeme with a given `lxid` in a given namespace / mode
 * **[–]** implement readable representation / RPR for lexers, maybe as table
 * **[–]** safeguard against undefined lexemes mentioned by `before`, `after`
 * **[–]** distinguish between